bcgov/NotifyBC/docs/docs/config/notification.md

 ## Broadcast Push Notification Task Concurrency

 To achieve horizontal scaling, when a broadcast push notification request is received, _NotifyBC_ divides subscribers into chunks and submits a BullMQ job for each chunk.
 The chunk size is defined by config _broadcastSubscriberChunkSize_.
-All subscribers in a sub-request chunk are processed concurrently when the sub-requests are submitted.
+All subscribers in a chunk are processed concurrently.

 The default value for _broadcastSubscriberChunkSize_ is defined in _/src/config.ts_